Lenalidomide or Observation in Treating Patients With Asymptomatic High-Risk Smoldering Multiple Myeloma

 III.
 To obtain prospective data on myeloma specific QOL attributes, utilizing and evaluating the Multiple Myeloma Subscale (MMS).

 PHASE II: Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 PHASE III: Patients are randomized to 1 of 2 treatment arms.

 ARM A: Patients receive lenalidomide PO QD on days 1-21.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.